How to Disable Invites on Discord

 Remember, once you've disabled invite creation, this setting is permanent unless you choose to enable it again.
 There's no feature to temporarily stop invites, so consider this carefully before permanently setting a disabled invite status.

-See also What Does Nvm Mean in Texting
+See also What Does It Mean to Ping in Discord

 This step is vital for maintaining control over your server's access.